Climate

 Can you see the midnight sun in Iceland?

-Most definitely!
-Due to the country’s location directly below the Arctic Circle, the nights are bright in all parts of Iceland during summertime.
+Yes.
+Due to the country’s location directly below the Arctic Circle, daylight hours extend significantly across the country in summer.
 In the month of June, the sun never fully sets in the northern part of the country.

 How much daylight does Iceland get in winter?